Sales prospecting workflow for Tallyfy

 task

-Follow your contact strategy with a mix of calls, emails, and social touches.
-Space out touchpoints every 2-4 days over 2-3 weeks.
-Vary your messaging angle with each touch - share different value props, case studies, or relevant content.
-Try different channels if one is not working.
-Log all activities in your CRM to maintain context and avoid repetition.
-Aim for 8-12 total touches before moving to nurture.
+Stick to your contact strategy with a mix of calls, emails, and social touches.
+Space out your touchpoints every 2-4 days over 2-3 weeks.
+With each touch, vary your messaging angle - share a different value prop, a case study, or some relevant content.
+If one channel isn't working, try another.
+Log all your activities in your CRM so you've got context and don't repeat yourself.
+Aim for 8-12 total touches before you move a prospect to nurture.

 6